Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Three Archetypes](charts/03_three_archetypes.png)

 Classifying organisations by which side of the product was used reveals three archetypes.
 The Committed Operator (both admin and workers active, 38% of orgs, 21.0% conversion) represents fully engaged trials.
-The Incomplete Setup (admin only, 51% of orgs, 22.0% conversion) represents the most commercially concerning group — they convert at the average rate but carry high post-conversion churn risk because the product has never been used by the workforce.
+The Incomplete Setup (admin only, 51% of orgs, 22.0% conversion) represents the most commercially concerning group.
+They convert at the average rate but carry high post-conversion churn risk because the product has never been used by the workforce.
 The Ghost Trial (minimal engagement, 11% of orgs, 20.0% conversion) represents low-intent signups.
 The right panel of this chart reveals that the event volume gap between admin and worker activity is large across all archetypes, confirming that admin actions dominate the dataset.

 ### Finding 5: The Worker Adoption Funnel Shows Where the Handoff Fails

 ![Worker Adoption Funnel](charts/04_worker_adoption_funnel.png)

 This funnel reframes the product journey through the admin-to-worker lens.
 Of 966 organisations that started a trial, 848 had an admin create at least one shift.
 Of those, only 456 ever opened the mobile schedule.
 Only 477 had any worker-side activity at all, and only 211 had workers punch in or out.
-The drop from admin shift creation to mobile schedule view — 46% of organisations lost at that single step, is the handoff failing in plain sight.
+The drop from admin shift creation to mobile schedule view (46% of organisations lost at that single step) is the handoff failing in plain sight.
 An admin built the schedule and nobody on the team ever opened it.

 ### Finding 6: Worker Engagement Depth Shows a Weak Positive Trend